-1. All employees in a childcare center shall be age 18 years or older unless approved by the Child Care Licensing Unit.
-Prospective employees younger than 18 years shall be approved on an individual basis by the Licensing Unit and shall be under the direct supervision of the director or person in charge.
+- All employees in a child care center shall be age 18 years or older unless approved by the 1.
+Child Care Licensing Unit.
+Prospective employees younger than 18 years shall be approved on an individual basis by the Licensing Unit and shall be under the direct supervision of the director or person in charge. - 2.
+All employees hired after January 1, 1990, to work directly with children shall have a high school diploma or GED or shall be enrolled in a GED curriculum and complete the curriculum within one year of hire.

-- 2. All employees hired after January 1, 1990, to work directly with children shall have a high school diploma or GED or shall be enrolled in a GED curriculum and complete the curriculum within one year of hire. - 3.
-All employees who work directly with children shall obtain at least 10 hours of inservice training or outside workshop training each year in continuing early Childhood Education.
+- 3. All employees who work directly with children shall obtain at least 10 hours of in-service training or outside workshop training each year in continuing early Childhood education.
 This training shall be approved by the Division. - 4.
-At least one adult member of the staff who is certified in infant/child cardiopulmonary resuscitation (CPR) shall be present within the physical confines of the childcare center while children are in care.
+At least one adult member of the staff who is certified in infant/child cardiopulmonary resuscitation (CPR) shall be present within the physical confines of the child care center while children are in care.
 Adult CPR is also required when school age children are in care.
 Certification shall be current. - 5.
-Prior to providing direct child care, staff shall receive an orientation in basic health and safety, facility behavior management policies, center schedules, and shall be advised that they are mandated reporters under the Child Maltreatment Reporting Act. - 6.
-All employees working in a childcare center, in any capacity, shall obtain a health card or physician's statement showing the absence of contagious Tuberculosis.
+Prior to providing direct child care, staff shall receive an orientation in basic health & safety, facility behavior management policies, center schedules, and shall be advised that they are mandated reporters under the Child Maltreatment Reporting Act. - 6.
+All employees working in a child care center, in any capacity, shall obtain a health card or physician's statement showing the absence of contagious Tuberculosis.
 This shall be renewed on a yearly basis. - 7.
-All employees caring for children shall be able to perform necessary job functions.
-Enforcement of this requirement will be a shared responsibility between the school district and Child Care Licensing.
-(This requirement is not intended to replace personnel evaluations.) - 8.
+All employees caring for children shall be able to perform necessary job functions. - 8.
 Staff shall not engage in behavior that could be viewed as sexual, dangerous, exploitative or physically harmful to children. - 9.
 No caregiver shall consume or be under the influence of illegal drugs.
 (A drug test may be required if there is reasonable cause to suspect violation of this requirement and the issue cannot otherwise be resolved.)
 No caregiver shall consume or be under the influence of alcohol while delivering care.
 No caregiver shall consume or be under the influence of medications (prescription or non-prescription) which impair their ability to provide care.

-304 Volunteers
+Volunteers

-- 1. All volunteers in a childcare center shall be 18 years or older unless the volunteer is under the direct supervision of the director or person in charge and has been approved on an individual basis by the Child Care Licensing Unit. - 2.
+- 1. All volunteers in a child care center shall be 18 years or older unless the volunteer is under the direct supervision of the director or person in charge and has been approved on an individual basis by the Child Care Licensing Unit. - 2.
 Volunteers who are considered in the staff/child ratios or given disciplinary control over children shall meet the requirements for personnel (Section 300) and employee requirements (Section 303). - 3.
-Volunteers who are not considered in the staff child ratio and who are not given disciplinary control over children, but who have routine contact with children, shall have on file a physician's statement or health card and a child maltreatment Central Registry check.
+Volunteers who are not considered in the staff child ratio and who are not given disciplinary control over children, but who have routine contact with children, shall have on file a physician's statement or health card and a child-maltreatment Central Registry check.
 An exception shall be given to parents who volunteer to assist in field trips.
 (Child maltreatment Central Registry checks for volunteers under age 18 must include a parent's signature.) - 4.
 Individuals who provide health services or program enrichment activities on a limited basis are not considered volunteers.
 The facility shall retain a register of such persons listing name, organization, address, telephone number, date and time in the center.